Satisfy the Three Ls

 For complaints involving housing discrimination: You must file a complaint within one year after the discriminatory incident.
 This is true unless the complaint involves discrimination of an ongoing nature (for example, your landlord has been charging you a higher rent than other tenants every month for over a year).

-You must file the complaint within 300 days of the incident, unless the discriminatory act is of an ongoing nature.
+You must file the complaint within 300 days of the last incident.

 Legal Requirements under the Equal Opportunities Ordinance